emmano/Scopes/README.md

 ###What is Scopes?

 Have you ever tried to set up scoped `ObjectGraphs` with Dagger and failed miserably?
-Scopes a compile time annotation processor that is here to help!
+Scopes is a compile time annotation processor that is here to help!

 ###What does Scopes do?
 It allows to separate portions of your `Application` in logical "flows".
 It generates "`BaseActivity`s" that contain common dependencies that other `Activities` that are part of the same flow could use.